eslint/rfcs/designs/2026-custom-base-path/README.md

 ## Motivation

 In the legacy eslintrc configuration system, users could lint files in arbitrary locations by explicitly specifying a config file (for example, via `--config`).
-ESLint would resolve the target file paths relative to the current working directory and lint them, even though it wasn't possible to configure those files with the provided config.
+ESLint resolved file paths relative to the current working directory and linted them, but the ability to target those files via configuration was limited.
+In particular, it wasn't possible to apply configuration settings only to specific files outside the current working directory.

 Flat config, on the other hand, enforces that only files under the current base path can be configured and linted.
 When a config file is explicitly provided, the base path is the current working directory.
 This has caused problems for users migrating from legacy config to flat config, where linting files outside the current working directory previously worked.
 See [related discussions](#related-discussions) below for some examples.